Celebration of a Christian Funeral

 What times are funerals celebrated in our Parish?

 Due to the fact that only one priest now ministers in Ferrybank & Slieverue and because of the possibility of having multiple Masses or funerals on any particular day & to ensure that each family is treated equally the following times are to be observed for the celebration of funerals.

-Evening Removals should take place no later than 7 pm.
+Evening Removals should arrive at the Church no later than 7 pm.